qgis/QGIS-Website/content/resources/support/bug-reporting.md

     If no information is available, please report it to the [Developer mailing-list](https://lists.osgeo.org/mailman/listinfo/qgis-developer).

-- For other plugins, we have no means to ensure such information are provided.
+- For other plugins, we have no means to ensure such information is provided.

 ## Submitting a Patch to QGIS projects